How can I stop urgency, frequency and leakage?

-Should she prescribe physical therapy for UI, your initial PT evaluation visit will include a thorough history followed by an orthopedic and pelvic examination that determines pelvic floor strength and coordination.
+What should you expect at your initial PT evaluation?
+It will include a thorough history followed by an orthopedic and pelvic examination that determine what factors may be driving your particular issue.

-In treating urinary incontinence, physical therapy interventions are directed toward the pelvic floor muscles first.
-Appropriate use of the pelvic muscles is required to reduce leakage regardless of the cause.
+In treating urinary incontinence, physical therapy interventions can be directed toward the pelvic floor muscles, but should also include a full-body assessment and treatment program.
+Appropriate coordination of the pelvic muscles with everything around and attached to them is required to reduce bladder symptoms, regardless of the cause.

 - Instruction in urgency control techniques.
 There are simple, effective methods for getting those sudden, strong urges under control (often without surgery)!

-- Training of pelvic floor muscles (those muscles that surround the urethral/vaginal openings).
+- More local training of pelvic floor muscles (those muscles that surround the urethral/vaginal openings).
 This may include manual training, biofeedback, vaginal weights, and modalities to increase coordination and strength.

 - Instruction in bladder health, dietary considerations, and lifestyle modifications to reduce urinary frequency.
 It is impossible to treat a condition by only addressing the muscles – dietary influences and years of habitual training may need to be addressed for full success in bladder retraining.